Chirag1994/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/B. Runner and Customer Experience.md

 | avg_pickup_time |
 |-----------|
 | 16 |

+#### Analysis of Average Pickup Time for Runners

+1. **Average Pickup Time**:

+   - The average pickup time for all runners is approximately 16 minutes, indicating the typical duration between order placement and runner arrival at the Pizza Runner HQ.
+   - This metric provides insights into the efficiency of runner operations and the responsiveness of the delivery network in fulfilling customer orders promptly.

 ### 3. Is there any relationship between the number of pizzas and how long the order takes to prepare?